 This is the first post in the “What I Wish I Knew Freshman Year” series.
 College is a huge transition in life and I hope that these posts are beneficial for anyone going through this change.
-This is also my very first series on the blog so stick with me as we figure it out together!
+This post will be all about college roommates.

-Throughout this post I hope to cover everything about roommates that you might need to know and answer any questions all whie settling worries on the topic.
+Throughout this post I am going to cover everything about college roommates that you might need to know and answer any questions all while settling worries on the topic.
 So let’s begin.

 First let’s start with those who get to pick a roommate.
 This might seem like the scariest thing in the world to some of you (it did to me).
 I put so much pressure on myself to find the perfect one.
 My school had a Facebook page that we could add ourselves to once we were accepted to the school.
 In fact, all of the schools I was accepted to had a Facebook page so I would highly recommend looking there first.

 Some schools even have their own social media type chat rooms where you can search through all the accepted students for a match.
 This made the process slightly less intimidating for me because everyone was in there posting a simple introduction about themselves and what they were looking for in a college roommate.

 I would recommend posting, even if you are out of your comfort zone.
 Personally, I am extremely introverted and the thought of having to reach out to someone scared the living daylights out of me.
 Because of this, I would rather post on the page and have someone reach out to me (which they did)!
 I had a few people send me messages tthrough Facebook but one girl sent more than any one else (Lauren and I pictured below).
 We ended up exchanging numbers and getting to know each other through text, which brings up my next point.